Skip to main content

 Once more people are involved in money movement, controls become the bottleneck before fees do.
 A solo operator can live with a lighter setup for longer.
 A small team usually cannot.
 As delegation, card usage, and transfer count rise, stronger controls reduce repeat exceptions and month-end cleanup.

-In the reviewed material, the documented Revolut Business plan detail is Scale, not Grow.
+The documented Revolut Business plan detail available is Scale, not Grow.
 Scale is listed at $180 monthly or $1,680 yearly.
 It includes allowances with overage pricing, lists unlimited team members, sets the first card per team member at $0.00, and allows up to 200 virtual cards per team member.

 That caveat matters.
 This section validates Scale terms only, with the listed update date of June 17, 2025.
 Treat Grow as unverified until you confirm those terms directly for your country and account type.